ladiesofcode/GitIntro/README.md

 ## Merge

 Once your merge request has been approved, [merge your changes](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/merging-a-pull-request).
+You will then see the update on the original repo!
+(Note pull requests have a 24-48 hour period until they will be reviewed!)

 ## Add Your Name Here
 * Fiona Heath